willyfox07/Employees_data_base/README.md

 - In the clients list view mode, the user sets a location filter and presses the refresh list button.

+**Filtering by number of employees:**

+- In the clients list view mode, the user sets  the range from minimum to maximum number of employees and presses the refresh list button.

 ### 2.2 Add department